zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 An “addiction” is when you do something or use some thing so much that you lose control of other parts of your life.
 You may, for e xample, be addicted to alcohol, where you drink alcohol so much that you are unable  to have a job or have a family.
 Some people try to stop having these addict ions by going to a special program called “rehab.”
 Often, these are programs t hat are located in other places.
 You actually go and stay in a separate buil ding or house.
 Lindsay has gone to rehab and she got treatment for her addicti on.

 “Treatment” is medical care that a doctor gives a p atient, but it could also be care given by a psychologist or other counselor to help someone, in this case, break or get rid of one’s addiction to a certain drug or a certain behavior.
 You can be addicted to certain behaviors just as you can be ad dicted to certain physical substances such as alcohol or drugs.
-Some people ar e addicted to “gambling” – to going out and spending money on cards and other games to try to win more money.
+Some people are addicted to “gambling” – to going out and spending money on cards and other games to try to win more money.
 Notice the use of the preposition “to” –  yo u are “addicted to” something.

 Lindsay says the treatment for her addiction saved her life, meaning if she had not gotten the treatment, she might have died.
 She says, “I’d hit rock bottom.”
 “Rock bottom” is the lowest, worst point in your li fe or in the particular addiction that you have.
 “To hit rock bottom” is to be the wo rst you could possibly be.
 Some people say that people who have addictions nee d to hit rock bottom.
 They need to be at their lowest point before they can ge t better.